Leeds 0113 228 5000

-Andrew has been rated by Chambers and Partners and the Legal 500 for the last 10 years, with the following reviews:
+Andrew has been rated by Chambers and Partners and the Legal 500 for over 10 years, with the following reviews:

-Andrew has recently taken over responsibilty for writing the Unfair Dismissal Remedies chapter of Tolley’s Employment Law Service.
+Andrew edits the Unfair Dismissal Remedies chapter of Tolley’s Employment Law Service.

-He previously co-wrote, with Head of Team Seamus Sweeney, the “Equal Pay” chapter of Jordans Employment Law Service.
+He previously co-wrote and edited, with Employment Judge Seamus Sweeney, the “Equal Pay” chapter of Jordans Employment Law Service.

-He has written a number of articles which have appeared in publications such as Pulse (a magazine distributed to all registered GPs in the UK), the Discrimination Law Association’s Briefings and the Leeds and Yorkshire Lawyer.
+He has written a number of articles which have appeared in publications such as the Personal Injury Law Journal, the Discrimination Law Association’s Briefings, Pulse (a magazine distributed to all registered GPs in the UK) and the Leeds and Yorkshire Lawyer.